How to prevent compassion fatigue

 Here are clues to compassion fatigue that the therapist might not be aware of:

-• body changes – rumbling stomach, aches and pains such as a headache developing
+• Body changes – rumbling stomach, aches, and pains such as headaches developing.

 • feeling more emotional than normal